YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 3.2.
 Prerequisites
-You should have a local instance of QTO as far as you could issue the terraform shell action (that is DB and site configuration are not must have for the AWS deployment to succeed).
+You should have a local instance of QTO as far as you could issue the terraform shell action - DB and site configuration are not must have for the AWS deployment to succeed.